 Mbappe to Real Madrid transfer: Perez drops big hint that blockbuster move will be finalised by January

-Real Madrid president Florentino Perez has hinted that a deal to take Kylian Mbappe to Santiago Bernabeu could be finalised during the winter transfer window, with the World Cup-winning forward continuing to run down his contract at Paris Saint-Germain.
+Real Madrid president Florentino Perez has hinted that a deal to take Kylian Mbappe to Real Madrid could be finalised during the winter transfer window, with the World Cup-winning forward continuing to run down his contract at Paris Saint-Germain.

+The 22-year-old France international has seen a switch to the Spanish capital speculated on for some time, with La Liga giants making no secret of their interest in one of the most devastating talents in world football.

+A long-running saga could be brought to a close early in 2022, with Mbappe set to find himself in a position where pre-contract terms can be discussed with suitors outside of France if no extension is agreed at Parc des Princes.

-Perez has told El Debate: "We hope that on January 1 everything can be solved."
+Real president Perez has told El Debate when asked for an update on the Blancos’ pursuit of Mbappe: "We hope that on January 1 everything can be solved."

 More to follow...